YavuzBALI/Robot_Pose_Determination_By_Using_NVIDIA_JetsoNano/README.md

 - The color and angle of the robots are displayed at the top right of the robots.
 - The dataset consists of 1440 manually generated images for 72 classes.
 - Jetson Nano 4 GB was used as the processor.
+- Colab used for training

 # Table of Content
 1. Robot Position Detection
 2. Model and Dataset
-3. Training
+3. Training and Evaluate
-4. Evaluate
-5. My Observations About the Task
+4. My Observations About the Task
-6. Discussion
+5. Discussion

 # 1. Robot Position Detection